Socialism in the United States: Early Marxism

 German Marxist immigrants who arrived in the United States after the 1848 revolutions in Europe brought socialist ideas with them.
 Joseph Weydemeyer, a German colleague of Karl Marx who sought refuge in New York in 1851 following the 1848 revolutions, established the first Marxist journal in the United States, Die Revolution, but it folded after two issues.
 In 1852, he established the Proletarierbund, which would become the American Workers' League, the first Marxist organization in the United States, but it too proved short-lived, having failed to attract a native English-speaking membership.
 In 1866, William H. Sylvis formed the National Labor Union (NLU).
-Frederich Albert Sorge, a German who had found refuge in New York following the 1848 revolutions, took Local No. 5 of the NLU into the First International as Section One in the United States.
+Friedrich Adolph Sorge, a German who had found refuge in New York following the 1848 revolutions, took Local No. 5 of the NLU into the First International as Section One in the United States.
 By 1872, there were 22 sections, which held a convention in New York.
 The General Council of the International moved to New York with Sorge as General Secretary, but following internal conflict, it dissolved in 1876.

 A larger wave of German immigrants followed in the 1870s and 1880s, including social democratic followers of Ferdinand Lasalle.
 Lasalle regarded state aid through political action as the road to revolution and opposed trade unionism, which he saw as futile, believing that, according to the iron law of wages, employers would only pay subsistence wages.
 The Lasalleans formed the Social Democratic Party of North America in 1874 and both Marxists and Lasalleans formed the Workingmen's Party of the United States in 1876.
 When the Lasalleans gained control in 1877, they changed the name to the Socialist Labor Party of America (SLP).
 However, many socialists abandoned political action altogether and moved to trade unionism.
 Two former socialists, Adolph Strasser and Samuel Gompers, formed the American Federation of Labor (AFL) in 1886.